Necessity or Trauma: Why Are Dog’s Tails Docked?

-However, the vast majority of U.S. military working dogs are German Shepherds, Dutch Shepherds and Belgian Malinois, none of which are docked breeds.
-In addition, most American police dogs are German Shepherds.
+However, most U.S. military working dogs are German Shepherds, Dutch Shepherds, and Belgian Malinois, none of which are docked breeds.
+Also, most American police dogs are German Shepherds.

 Some claim that docking a dog’s tail keeps the fringe and poop loop clean.
-While there is no argument that something that doesn’t exist can’t get dirty, the tail actually provides protection for the pup’s privates.
+While there is no argument that something that doesn’t exist can’t get dirty, the tail actually protects the pup’s privates.

-As a simple alternative, some owners of long-haired dogs, choose to trim or shave the area to keep it clean of fecal material.
-In a casual poll, 100 out of 100 dogs said they’d prefer to have someone cut their hair rather than their tail.
+Some long-haired dog owners choose to trim or shave the area to keep it clean of fecal material as a simple alternative.
+In an informal poll, 100 out of 100 dogs said they’d prefer to have someone cut their hair rather than their tail.

 What one person thinks is beautiful is another person’s horror.
 Grooming a poodle into a topiary is aesthetic entertainment.
 However, cutting off an animal’s spinal cord may go far beyond bad taste and well into bad behavior.

 Franklin P. Adams, a journalist and member of the Algonquin Round Table once said, “There is no accounting for tastes, as the woman said when someone told her that her son was wanted by the police.”